- 1 Top 7 Best C Batteries Compared

 The EBL rechargeable C batteries come in a pack of size individual units that are made with durability and long life in mind.
 These are 5,000 mAh batteries that can be used in almost any device without a problem.

 The thing we liked best about the EBL C batteries is their proprietary “ProCyco” technology, which serves to increase their overall cycle life.
 With this added benefit, the batteries can be recharged up to 1,200 times before the charge degrades to the point of being unusable.
 We were also impressed with the batteries’ low self discharge, which helps them to last up to three years of no use before needing to be recharged.
+Definitely an upgrade from the best Rayovac C batteries.
 Try them in the best RC trucks for kids.

 #4 Rayovac Ultra Pro Alkaline Batteries – Best BudgetWHY WE LIKE IT: The Rayovac Ultra Pro alkaline batteries offer the longest shelf life of any of the batteries we tested and they’re made with high quality assurance standards.
 If you’re looking for long-lasting batteries that can be used years in the future, these are a good choice.

 We were also really pleased with the overall construction of the batteries.
 They’re durable and well designed.
 Rayovac tests each battery twice before shipping them and designed them specifically to prevent leaking.
 While we wish we could have seen a little better overall charge with the Rayovac Ultra Pro batteries, we just couldn’t overlook their overall long-lasting shelf life and durability.
+These will definitely be longer-lasting than your Energizer-C’s.
 Speaking of batteries, check out the best RC trucks.

 #5 RayHom Rechargeable C Batteries – Best ValueWHY WE LIKE IT: With 8 rechargeable batteries included in a single pack and at a very affordable price, the RayHom rechargeable C batteries offer the most value on our list.
 If you need rechargeable batteries that don’t need to be recharged as often, the RayHom batteries are a solid option.